The month of January / Snow Moon

 No true Germanic heathen name survives for May Eve; the German Walpurgisnacht is derived from the well-documented Christian St. Walpurga.
 To avoid confusion, and because no better name survives, many Germanic heathens have replaced "Walpurga" with the name of the second-century Germanic seeress "Waluburg."
 This festival marks the beginning of summer in Scandinavia.

-In all the Germanic countries, it's a time when witches are particularly active, a belief memorialized in Goethe's description of the witch-moot on the Brocken (Faust, Act I) and Mussorgsky's "Night on Bald Mountain."
+In all the Germanic countries, it's said to be a time when witches are particularly active, a belief memorialized in Goethe's description of the witch-moot on the Brocken (Faust, Act I) and Mussorgsky's "Night on Bald Mountain."

 It's also the Germanic equivalent of Valentine's Day and a night of love: young men are expected to go out into the woods to gather green branches and wildflowers, with which they decorate the windows of their beloveds.
 For both these reasons, heathens consider Freya to be the ruler of this festival, as she's mistress of both witchcraft and love.
 The traditional "Maypole" or "May Tree" is also a part of the celebration of this feast; in Scandinavia, the "May Tree" is carried about in processions, a practice that probably goes back to the Vanic fruitfulness-procession of earliest heathen times.
 Fires were kindled on grave mounds or other high places on this night; it's traditional for folks to leap through the flames for luck.
 A fire kindled by friction (the "need-fire") might also be used to protect cattle against illness or cure them.